-Beam measures 8 feet long and 12 inches high with 4-inch work surface.
+Beam measures eight feet long and 12 inches high, with a four-inch work surface.
 Steel support braces with rubber end caps on legs.
-Cross grain laminated wood construction.
-Heavy duty synthetic suede covering, just like competition beam.
-250 pound weight limit.
-Rounded competition shaped sides.
-Durable and high quality.
+Cross-grain laminated wood construction.
+Heavy-duty synthetic suede covering, just like competition beams.
+Rounded competition sides.
+Durable and high-quality.

-Wood-core, low profile balance beam.
-Measures 8 feet long, 7 inches high with a 4-inch work surface.
-12" wide supports.
-1/4" cross link PE foam padding like competition beams.
-Synthetic suede covering gives the look and feel of a competition beam.
-Rounded competition-shaped sides.
-250 lb. weight limit.
+Wood-core, low-profile balance beam.
+Measures eight feet long and seven inches high, with a four-inch work surface.
+Cross-link PE foam padding like competition beams.
+Synthetic suede covering gives the look and feel of competition beams.
 Choice of colors.
 Reinforced ends.
 Legs are easy to attach.

 Synthetic suede covering is easier to tear than expected.

 Solid wood core for stability and security.
 Beam portion covered in synthetic suede to imitate competition beams.
 Comes with two studded base plates.
-Beam fits into bases and attaches with a strong hook and loop system.
+Beam fits into bases and attaches with a strong hook-and-loop system.
 Can purchase additional beams to lengthen.
-Measures 8 feet long.
+Measures eight feet long.

-Heavy for gymnast to move, but that's because it's so sturdy.
+Heavy for a gymnast to move, but that's because it's so sturdy.

-Rounded edge wood core covered in durable synthetic suede.
+Rounded-edge wood core covered in durable synthetic suede.
 Base coated in soft rubber for safe stepping.
-Easy to assemble with 2 bolts and 2 washers.
+Easy to assemble with two bolts and two washers.
 Competition beam feel.
-Low-profile.
+Low profile.

 There is no way to make this beam any higher as skills advance.
 Check underneath before use to make sure no metal is poking out around the staples.

 Solid wood core with suede outer layer and steel support beams.
-8' long; 4' wide at top.
-Low-profile.
+Beam is eight inches long.
+Low profile.
 Good for beginners.
 Sturdy and durable.
 Wide support beams.
 Choice of colors.

 No way to make this beam any higher as gymnasts advance their skills.